mhweiner/pgsmith/README.md

 **🔐 Safe and Convenient**
 - Automatically numbers placeholders (`$1`, `$2`, …) to prevent SQL injection.
 - Handles arrays via `??` for `IN (...)` clauses.
+- Take advantage of parameterized queries for better performance.

 **🧰 Flexible Builder API**
 - Dynamically construct queries with conditionals or loops.